 This dessert originally became popular in the 1930s and had a big resurgence in popularity in the 1950s.
 It was touted as an amazing easy dessert.

-Plus this is the kind of dessert my grandma used to make and that was popular at midwestern church picnics.
+Plus this is the kind of dessert my grandma used to make, popular at midwestern church picnics.
 So it is almost like a comfort food dessert for me.

 Why You Will Love this Icebox Cake